Caril Ann Fugate

 Caril Ann Fugate (born July 30, 1943) is an American spree killer.
-Fugate was an accomplice of Charles Starkweather, being just 14 years old when his murders took place in 1958.
+Fugate was an accomplice of Charles Starkweather, being 14 years old (legally a minor) when his murders took place in 1958.
 She was convicted as his accomplice and sentenced to life imprisonment.
-She is the youngest woman in United States history to have been tried and convicted of first-degree murder.
-In 1976, she was paroled after serving 18 years.
+She was paroled in 1976 after serving 18 years.

 Background to crime spree

 Fugate lived in Lincoln, Nebraska, with her mother and stepfather.
 She attended Whittier Junior High School in Lincoln and was an intelligent student who was well-liked by her peers.
 In 1956, at age 13, she formed a relationship with Charles Starkweather, a high school dropout five years her senior.
 They met through Caril's sister, Barbara, who was dating Starkweather's friend, Bob von Busch.